verrazzano/docs/content/en/docs/uninstall/backup/prerequisites.md

    **NOTE**: To avoid misuse of sensitive data, ensure that the `backup-secret.txt` file is deleted after the Kubernetes secret is created.

 3. Create `BackupStorageLocation`, which the backup component will reference for subsequent backups.
 See the following `BackupStorageLocation` example.
-  For more information, see [here](https://velero.io/docs/v1.8/api-types/backupstoragelocation/).
+  For more information, see [Backup Storage Location](https://velero.io/docs/v1.8/api-types/backupstoragelocation/) in the Velero documentation.

      ```yaml
     $ kubectl apply -f -<<EOF